7 Best C# Web Scraping Libraries in 2023

 function has to be asynchronous.

-Here's what all the code chunks joined together looks like
+Here's what all the code chunks joined together look like.

 using System;